Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/Before the HOL - Optimized architecture.md

 1. Launch a browser using Incognito or InPrivate mode, and navigate to <https://portal.azure.com>.
 Once prompted, login with your Microsoft Azure credentials.
 If prompted, choose whether your account is an organization account a Microsoft Account.

-2. Click **+ Create a resource**, and in the search box, type in *Visual Studio Community 2017*, and press enter.
-Click the Visual Studio Community 2017 image running on Windows Server 2016 and with the latest update.
+2. Click **+ Create a resource**, and in the search box, type in *Visual Studio*, and press enter.
+Click the Visual Studio image, and then in the software plan dropdown change to **Visual Studio Community** running on Windows Server 2016.

-3. In the returned search results, click the image name.

     ![In the Everything blade, Visual Studio Community 2017 is typed in the Search field.
 Under Name, Visual Studio Community on Windows Server 2016 is circled.](images/Setup/image3.png)

-4. In the Marketplace solution blade, click **Create**.
+3. In the Marketplace solution blade, click **Create**.

-5. Set the following configuration on the Basics tab:
+4. Set the following configuration on the Basics tab:

     - Subscription: **If you have multiple subscriptions choose the subscription to execute your labs in**.
     - Resource Group: **OPSLABRG**